 Your doctor probably will recommend that you switch to lenses that let more oxygen in.
 They also may give you a steroid you’ll put into your eyes to ease swelling and keep the condition from getting worse.

 Conjunctivitis: Also called pinkeye, this causes swelling and redness on your eyelid.
 There are a few different types, but with contacts, you’re most likely to get one called giant papillary conjunctivitis.
 It’s actually a kind of allergic reaction -- your body sees the contact as something that shouldn’t be there and tries to fight it.

 If your symptoms are mild, you may not need treatment -- it probably will go away on its own.
 But if your case is more severe, your doctor may give you a topical steroid or anti-inflammatories to help with your symptoms, and you may need to stop wearing your lenses for a while.
-Your doctor also may suggest that you get a different type of lens or solution.
+Your doctor also may suggest that you get a different type of lens, made out of a different material, or daily disposables that you replace every day or new type of solution.

 Dry eye: Every time you blink, you spread tears across your cornea.
 This simple action keeps your eyes moist, lowers you chances of infection, and wipes out dirt.
 If you don’t make enough tears -- or they don’t work as well as they should -- your eyes can get dry and irritated.
 Wearing contact lenses for many years can play a role in this.

 Over-the-counter artificial tears can help -- look for ones that don’t have preservatives, because some of them can bother your eyes even more.
 And if you use these drops while your contact lenses are in, make sure they’re marked safe for contact lenses or don’t have any preservatives.
 If those don’t work well enough for you, talk with your eye doctor.
 They can prescribe special eye drops and make other recommendations.